-The Love of Irish Pubs & Ireland
+The Love of Irish Tradition, Pubs, Folk Music and Ireland

-Originally posted on & updated on 17th March, 2024
+Originally posted on & updated on 2nd November, 2024

 This new blog post is all about Saint Patrick’s Day in France, and why the French love a pint a Guinness in a traditional pub with good music and company.
 Being a Patrick myself, I asked our reliable (and neutral) friend Beth in the countryside somewhere in the southwest of the country to share her experience and a little history on La Saint Patrick, as well as a few cool places to celebrate.